-Global Citizen Solutions developed a new methodology to measure the overall attractiveness of a country for relocation, investment, or dual citizenship purposes.
-We collaborated with scholars who worked with UNESCO, who analyzed quantitative data from international institutions, including the World Bank, World Economic Forum, and the Sustainable Development Report.
+Global Citizen Solutions developed a new methodology to measure the overall attractiveness of a country for relocation, investment, economic mobility, or dual citizenship purposes.
+We collaborated with scholars who worked with UNESCO, analyzing quantitative data from international institutions, including the World Bank, World Economic Forum, and the Sustainable Development Report.

-Based on the data we collected and researched, we came up with a complete rating of the most valuable passports in the world.
+Based on the data we collected and researched, we came up with a complete rating of the world’s most powerful passports.
 According to this rating, our Global Citizen Solutions Global Passport Index was born.
-In this the USA (1st), Germany (2nd), Canada (3rd), Netherlands (4th), Denmark (5th), Sweden (6th), United Kingdom (7th), Finland (8th), Norway (9th), and New Zealand (10th) rank in the top ten positions as having the most powerful passports in the world.
+In this, Germany (1st), the United States (2nd), Sweden (3rd), Denmark (4th), the Netherlands (5th), Finland (6th), the United Kingdom (7th), Canada (8th), Norway (9th), and Switzerland (10th) rank in the top ten positions as having the world’s most powerful passports.

 What is the purpose of the Global Passport Index measurement?

-The Global Passport Index is an interactive passport ranking system that allows you to learn about the power, relevance, and visa-free opportunities of passports in today’s ever-expanding global environment.
+The Global Passport Index is an interactive passport ranking system that allows you to learn about passports’ power, relevance, and visa-free travel freedom in today’s ever-expanding global environment.

 The goals of the Global Passport Index are to:

-- Inspire – holding a powerful passport is a crucial advantage, where you can move visa-free, and have significant investment opportunities and a high quality of life that comes with a shared duty to the rest of the globe.
+- Inspire: Powerful passport holders from countries such as Australia, Canada, Greece, Malta, and the UK enjoy a crucial advantage where they can move around visa-free with enhanced travel freedom.
+Access to significant investment opportunities and a high quality of life also comes with a shared duty to the rest of the globe.

-- Encourage discussions about visa policies, country branding, citizenship, global mobility, public security, foreign policy, and charity.
+- Encourage discussions about visa policies of territories, sovereign states, and supranational unions, such as the European Union and MERCOSUR.
+Discussions also revolve around country branding, citizenship, global travel, public security, foreign policy, and charity.

-How to measure a strong passport: The variables to determine the most powerful passports.
+Measuring a strong passport: The variables to determine the most powerful passports

-To demonstrate how we went about collecting the data, here we present you with an overview of our methodology, including the various weights of the indices, that we used when determining which are the most powerful passports.
+To demonstrate how we went about collecting the data, here we present you with an overview of our methodology, including the various weights of the indices we used when determining which are the world’s most powerful passports and least powerful passports.

 Enhanced Mobility Index